martinnzioka/newsbot/README.md

 # newsbot
-a telegram bot that automatically sends news updates from different sites using API's.
+a telegram bot that automatically sends news updates from different sites using the sites API to get the news.

+testing this or contributing will need you to have;
+1. A telegam bot and token
+2. An API from a news site, all.